3neti/dpwh_ppp-docs/docs/Feasibility_Study_Outline.md

 ### 6.2 Consistency with RA 9184 (Procurement Law)
 - Clarification that DPWH retains all award decisions
-- IVCA as a support/assistive system, not a decision-maker
+- IVCA as a support/assistive system, not a decision-maker or contract party
 - Legal justification for independent verification layer
+- Confirmation that IVCA is not party to construction contracts between DPWH and contractors

 ### 6.3 COA, NEDA, and PPP Center Considerations
 - COA acceptance of AI-assisted verification and digital audit trails